Socrates Winter Seminars

 Moderator: John Stauffer, the Sumner R. and Marshall S. Kates Professor of English and of African and African American Studies at Harvard University, is an award-winning teacher and best-selling author of GIANTS: The Parallel Lives of Frederick Douglass and Abraham Lincoln.

-The Future of War: Technology, Ideology and Ethics
+The Evolution of Warfare: Technology, Humanity and the Role of Ethics